MarkCLewis/SwiftVis2/examples/examples.md

 ### Updated Facade

 The updated facade includes methods that allow you to put different plot styles in a single plot.
-They let you pass in the various plot styles and there are different options for the axis tpes that are used.
+They let you pass in the various plot styles and some of them have different options for the axis types that are used.

 #### Simple